mmu-webdesign/l5-portfolio-template/the-brief.md

 -  All presentation must be applied using CSS (Cascading Style Sheets) for efficient site maintenance and to enable rapid amendment or updating to meet changing operational needs.

--  The website must be developed to be responsive to various mobile platforms.
+-  The website must be developed to be responsive to various platforms.

-- The client wants original coding from the team - no use of frameworks such as BootStrap.
+>The client wants original coding from the team - no use of frameworks such as BootStrap.

 - If you want to use a chunk of code from a tutorial or such, seek permission from the client (tutors).

 -  Any materials used must not infringe copyright or trademarks.